Giant Panda: Profile and Information

 This renders them much more vulnerable because they are both blind and hairless.
 They do not start crawling until they are almost three months old.

-If the female giant panda gives birth to twins, she can only take care of one.
-The baby panda rides on her back until it is six months old and can then trot alongside her precariously.
+If the female giant panda gives birth to twins, she can only care for one.
+The baby panda rides on her back until it is six months old and can trot alongside her precariously.

-Panda bear cubs are able to wean when they are about a year old but do not leave their mother until they are 18 months old.
-Few cubs may remain with their mother for a few years before she gets pregnant again.
+Panda bear cubs can wean when they are about a year old but do not leave their mother until they are 18 months old.
+A few cubs may remain with their mother for a few years before she gets pregnant again.

 They then go to develop their territories.